 - Right-click on the postgresql-x64-9.5 service and select Restart in the popup menu.

 Network File System (NFS) is a Windows component that is used to share files across machines.
-Follow the instructions below to install and setup NFS.
+This is used for every deployment model where you have more than one server.
+Follow the instructions below to install and setup your NFS Server.

 - Open Server Manager, and navigate to the Dashboard.